-4. CHALLENGES IN TRANSLATION
+3. CHALLENGES IN TRANSLATION

 Rule Based Machine Translation uses grammar to formulate transfer-rules from source language to target language.
 At times, these grammatical rules may not be formally defined.
 The transfer rules include rules for word-reordering, disambiguation and grammatical additions in the target language.
 Formation of transfer-rules in a language pair belonging to distant families is a daunting task.
+Following are the few major challenges authors have come across [1] [3] [4] [13].